 He went to Pakistan with a sizeable contingent of Dalits but returned alone as a refugee.
 He left behind Dalits without caring for their plight, Dalits who had forsaken India on his say.
 It was a traitorous act that bears no forgiveness.
 Dalits in Pakistan still pay the price even today.
 It was a fate worse than death and their condition is the worst one can imagine.

-Anyway, Mandal’s resignation was more or less worded like this:
+Anyway, resignation letter of Jogendra Nath Mandal was more or less worded like this: